RalphExp/Python3-Internal/Parser/parser.md

 (Pdb) p self.opmap
 {'(': 'LPAR', ')': 'RPAR', '[': 'LSQB', ']': 'RSQB', ':': 'COLON', ',': 'COMMA', ';': 'SEMI', '+': 'PLUS', '-': 'MINUS', '*': 'STAR', '/': 'SLASH', '|': 'VBAR', '&': 'AMPER', '<': 'LESS', '>': 'GREATER', '=': 'EQUAL', '.': 'DOT', '%': 'PERCENT', '{': 'LBRACE', '}': 'RBRACE', '==': 'EQEQUAL', '!=': 'NOTEQUAL', '<=': 'LESSEQUAL', '>=': 'GREATEREQUAL', '~': 'TILDE', '^': 'CIRCUMFLEX', '<<': 'LEFTSHIFT', '>>': 'RIGHTSHIFT', '**': 'DOUBLESTAR', '+=': 'PLUSEQUAL', '-=': 'MINEQUAL', '*=': 'STAREQUAL', '/=': 'SLASHEQUAL', '%=': 'PERCENTEQUAL', '&=': 'AMPEREQUAL', '|=': 'VBAREQUAL', '^=': 'CIRCUMFLEXEQUAL', '<<=': 'LEFTSHIFTEQUAL', '>>=': 'RIGHTSHIFTEQUAL', '**=': 'DOUBLESTAREQUAL', '//': 'DOUBLESLASH', '//=': 'DOUBLESLASHEQUAL', '@': 'AT', '@=': 'ATEQUAL', '->': 'RARROW', '...': 'ELLIPSIS', ':=': 'COLONEQUAL', '<>': 'NOTEQUAL'}
 ```

+then Python use a library named tokenizer.py to generate the Tokens.
+The token name will match the name of self.tokens list.
+Before moving on, we can make a simple calculator using the tokenizer.py as an exercise.
+See calc.py

 then ParserGenerator will create DFA for the parser, but before creating the DFA, ParserGenerator will create NFA using the syntax in the grammar file, if --verbose is set, ParserGenerator will dump the NFA to the console.